louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 ### Management of opioid use disorder in the emergency department: a White paper prepared for the American academy of emergency medicine [^a93f0630].
 The Journal of Emergency Medicine (2020).
 High credibility.

 Q10.
-Immediate-release buprenorphine use in acute care—formulation options and ED practice are described.
+Immediate-release buprenorphine use in acute care — formulation options and ED practice are described.
 Buprenorphine is available in several formulations, some in combination with naloxone; the most commonly used preparations in the emergency department (ED) are sublingual film and sublingual tablets, with little clinical difference between them or compared with less commonly used buccal preparations.
 Lower-dose preparations (Belbuca and Butrans) are indicated for pain, not OUD treatment.
 Buprenorphine is also available as an intravenous 0.3-mg/mL solution for injection; this formulation is FDA approved only for acute pain management but can be used for opioid withdrawal when vomiting interferes with sublingual administration.
 Access to intravenous buprenorphine is not required, as sublingual administration is almost always effective even in the setting of vomiting.

 ---